Halimaw

 Halimaw (lit.
 'Monster') is a horror anthology Filipino film directed by Christopher de Leon (credited as Christopher Strauss de Leon) and Mario O’Hara.
 The film is released on December 25, 1986, as part of the Metro Manila Film Festival and produced by NCV films, the film is divided in two stories; ‘Komiks’ and ’Halimaw sa Banga.’

 ‘Komiks’ tells the story of a young child who stole a comic book from a mysterious house, the segment is written and screenplay by Uro dela Cruz.
 ‘Halimaw sa Banga’ is about an evil spirit living in a jar, in a wealthy household, the segment is written and screenplay by Frank Rivera and Mario O'Hara.

 'Komiks' is the directorial debut of Christopher de Leon.
 Siblings, Ian and Lotlot de Leon both starred as each of the story's lead, they are also Christopher de Leon and Nora Aunor's, who served as the film's executive producer, offspring.

+Premise

+"Komiks" follows a boy, Cocoy, who steals a mysterious comic book, unknowingly unleashing a monstrous warrior, Gorkrah, into the real world.
+As chaos ensues, Cocoy summons a hero, Argoknox, who defeats the monster and restores order.

+"Halimaw sa Banga" tells the story of an ancient evil anito trapped inside a jar.
+As the jar’s owner, Margarita, and her family encounter strange deaths, the spirit grows stronger, leading to a terrifying final battle.